waocats/crabgo/src/doc/src/reference/overriding-dependencies.md

 > **Note**: `[replace]` is deprecated.
 You should use the
 > [`[patch]`](#the-patch-section) table instead.

-This section of Cargo.toml can be used to override dependencies with other copies.
+This section of Crabgo.toml can be used to override dependencies with other copies.
 The syntax is similar to the `[dependencies]` section:

 ```toml